 SSL encryption gives your site a ranking boost and results in more accurate Google Analytics.

-Verify that your site is mobile friendly.
+Verify that your site is prepared for mobile-first indexing.
 You’ll deliver a better UX and avoid related penalties.

-In general, this means you should not hide important links within a sitemap or the footer navigation of your site.
-Although Google is able to crawl HTML content within navigational elements, such as tabs or expanding sections, they base content importance on its accessibility.
-As such, they focus on anchor text, including alt attributes and link text, to provide information regarding the purpose of a page.
+In general, website owners should not hide important links within a sitemap or the footer navigation of your site.
+Although Google is able to crawl HTML content within navigational elements, such as tabs or expanding sections, Google bases content importance on its accessibility.
+As such, Google focuses on anchor text, including alt attributes and link text, to provide information regarding the purpose of a page.

 If you want to rank for something, make this information visible in your default page view.
 It’ll boost SEO results and get users to the right content quickly.